stallev/bpoems/docs/prds/tech_prd.md

 - **Documentation First Approach:** Before implementing any task, the detailed description document must be created or reviewed if it already exists
 - **Alternative Approaches Consideration:** Developers should review and understand the alternative approaches mentioned in the task description document and the rationale for the recommended approach
 - **Best Practices Adherence:** Implementation must follow the best practices from the official documentation of each technology, according to the specific version being used
+- **Code Review Requirement:** Before making any changes to the project code, the CursorAI agent must double-check the proposed code for correctness, completeness, and compliance with project requirements
+- **CursorAI Agent Rule:** "Before implementing any code changes, the CursorAI agent must thoroughly review and validate the proposed code to ensure it meets all project requirements, follows established patterns, and maintains code quality standards.
+This includes checking for proper TypeScript typing, FSD architecture compliance, SOLID principles adherence, and PRD requirements fulfillment."
+- **Documentation Language Requirement:** All project documentation, code comments, and technical specifications must be written exclusively in English.
+This includes PRD files, architecture documents, inline code comments, and development documentation.

 ### Server Actions Requirements